dqops/dqo/docs/examples/data-completeness/number-of-rows-in-the-table.md

 # Number of rows in the table

-Verifies that the table is not empty and meets size requirements.
+Verifies that the table is not empty and meets the size requirements.

 **PROBLEM**